segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 </details>

 As AI takes over more of the coding, your value comes from what we *still* want humans to do, even if AI technically could.
 Think judgment, creativity, communication, and business sense.
 You don't want your loved ones making life-or-death health decisions without a human doctor.
 You don't want to board a plane with zero human oversight in the cockpit.
 Same goes for software.
 AI can write the code, but humans still guide the vision, ask the right questions, and make the calls when it matters.
-That's the edge—for now, anyway.
+That's the edge, for now, anyway.
 Only God knows what's next.

 ## Closing Words

 Part of why I wrote this is because I'm tired of seeing talented people hesitate on tech careers out of AI anxiety.
-Yes, things are changing fast—I see it firsthand at [a company](https://en.wikipedia.org/wiki/Microsoft) betting big on AI.
+Yes, things are changing fast.
+I see it firsthand at [a company](https://en.wikipedia.org/wiki/Microsoft) betting big on AI.
 But change brings [opportunity](https://segunakinyemi.com/blog/natural-language-programming/).
 The key is to be proactive rather than reactive.

 So whether you're: